SandraIsige/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 'chmod u+x hello' command gives execute permission to the owner of the file hello.<br>
 The 'chmod u+x,g+x,o+r hello' command gives execute permissions to the owner and group owner, and read permissions to other users.<br>
 The 'chmod +x hello' command gives execute permissions to the owner, group ownder and other users without using commas.<br>
-The 'chmod u= hello & chmod g= hello & chmod & o=rwx hello' command gives the owner and group no permissions and other users all permissions over the file hello without using `,;, &&, or ||.<br>
+The 'chmod u= hello & chmod g= hello & chmod & o=rwx hello' command gives the owner and group no permissions and other users all permissions over the file hello without using `, ;, &&, or ||.<br>
+The 'chmod u=rwx hello & chmod g=rx hello & o=wx hello' command gives the owner all permissions, the group read & execute permissions and other users write and execute permissions over the file hello without using `, ;, && or ||.<br>
+The 'chmod --reference=olleh hello' command sets the mode of the file hello the same as olleh's mode.<br>